-Fortunately, for college students who may not have the finances to pay for dental work, or for those whose health insurance does not include a dental plan, a lack of funds does not necessarily mean one’s dental health care needs to suffer.
-Community colleges that have dental hygienist training programs often offer low-cost or even free dental services to college students, as well as children and adults in the general public.
+Fortunately, for college students who may not have the finances to pay for dental work or those whose health insurance does not include a dental plan, a lack of funds does not necessarily mean one’s dental health care needs to suffer.
+Community colleges with dental hygienist training programs often offer low-cost or even free dental services to college students and children and adults in the general public.

 Dental services at community colleges are fairly comparable across the nation.
 To help you get an idea of the kinds of services offered, as well as potential pricing, we will examine a few college-based dental clinics.